NontuthuzeloM24/NONMTO25498_FTO2506_GroupA_Nontuthuzelo-Mtolo_SDF01/README.md

 ## 🎯 About Me

-- 💡 I'm currently learning **GitHub and version control** before diving into coding.
+- 💡 I'm currently learning **HTLML and CSS**.
-- 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
+- 🎓 Soon, I'll be exploring **JavaScript and React**!
-- 🤖 I love problem-solving and working on creative projects.
+- 🤖 I am passionate about problem-solving and fascinated by the ever-evolving world of technology.
-- 🔥 Looking forward to building my first real-world application.
+- 🔥 Excited to turn my first lines of code into full applications!

 ---